 Application & Technical Notes

-Below is technical and application information on ILT's Focused Lens-End Lamps.
+Below is technical and application information on ILT's NDIR Gas Sensor Light Sources.
+This Web page contains a selection of our most common LEDs.
 Many of our lamps can be purchased right from our e-store.
-To speak with one of our lamp experts, inquire about a customized lamp, or to ask about a sample, contact us using the form below.
+If your requirement is for a different LED, please contact us for assistance using the form below.